 - Changes for practitioners and service managers participating in the programme

 NCI is the lead agency for the Dublin Docklands and East Inner City ABC Programme.
 The ABC Programme enables us in collaboration with our colleagues in the Department of Children, Equality, Disability, Integration and Youth (DCEDIY), Tusla and local partners to address key educational and social issues for children and families in the community.
 Building upon the existing expertise and interventions in the area, we provide from pre-birth an integrated programme of interventions and support for children, their parents and families, and educators.

 Together, through our ABC Consortium, we are:

-- Improving the wellbeing, developmental and learning outcomes for children (0-8 years)
+- Improving the well-being, developmental and learning outcomes of children (0-8 years)

 - Increasing parental skills, knowledge and engagement in all areas of their children’s development and learning

 - Ensuring effective transitions for children at key developmental stages and between home, primary schools, early years, statutory & community services

 - Continuing to improve the quality of the services (statutory, community and voluntary) provided to children and their families

 - Enhancing the existing interagency collaboration within the area, including implementing the Meitheal Practice Model

 Enabling children and their families to experience a safe, secure, stable, caring, holistic, learning and restorative environment at home, in services.